hashgraph/stablecoin-studio/README.md

 | Revoke KyC | 0.005$   | 56.195 |

 # JSON-RPC Relays
 Anyone in the community can set up their own JSON RPC relay that applications can use to deploy, query, and execute smart contracts.
-You can use your local RPC-relay following this instructions: [hedera-json-rpc-relay](https://github.com/hashgraph/hedera-json-rpc-relay) or you can use one of the community-hosted Hedera JSON RPC relays like:
+You can use your local RPC-relay following this [instructions](https://github.com/hashgraph/hedera-json-rpc-relay) or you can use one of the community-hosted Hedera JSON RPC relays like:
 - [Hashio](https://swirldslabs.com/hashio/)
 - [Arkhia](https://www.arkhia.io/features/#api-services)
 - [ValidationCloud](https://docs.validationcloud.io/v1/hedera/json-rpc-relay-api)